oroinc/documentation/frontend/storefront/theming.rst

 From UI
 ^^^^^^^

-To change the theme from the back-office, refer to :ref:`Theme <configuration--commerce--design--theme>` section.
+To change the theme configuration from the back-office, refer to the :ref:`Theme Configuration <back-office-theme-configuration>` documentation.
+To enable the required theme configuration, refer to the theme system settings on the necessary level: :ref:`globally <configuration--commerce--design--theme>`, :ref:`per organization <configuration--commerce--design--theme--theme-settings--organization>` or :ref:`website <configuration--commerce--design--theme--theme-settings--website>`.

-To get the full configuration reference, run the ``oro:layout:config:dump-reference`` command which dumps the reference structure for `Resources/views/layouts/THEME_NAME/theme.yml`:
+To get a complete configuration reference, run the ``oro:layout:config:dump-reference`` command, which dumps the reference structure for `Resources/views/layouts/THEME_NAME/theme.yml`:

 .. code-block:: none